The Subnet Mask and Slash Notation

 Subnetting

-Subnetting is a process of breaking an IP subnet into many small subnets.
-To break an IP subnet, we convert the host bits into network bits.
-We start the conversion process from the leftmost host bit.
+Subnetting is the process of dividing an IP subnet into smaller subnets.
+To break an IP subnet, you convert the host bits into network bits.
+The conversion process starts from the leftmost host bit.

 network bits and host bits

-When converting bits, we cannot skip any host bit.
-For example, if we want to break a subnet into two subnets, we will convert the leftmost host bit into a network bit.
-If we want to break it into four subnets, we will convert the two leftmost host bits into network bits.
+When converting bits, you cannot skip any host bit.
+For example, if you want to split a subnet into two subnets, set the leftmost host bit to 1 to convert it into a network bit.
+If you want to break it into four subnets, set the two leftmost host bits to 1 to treat them as network bits.

 Key points:-

-• A subnet mask is a 32 bits binary address.
+• A subnet mask is a 32-bit binary address.

 • IP addresses use subnet masks to separate network bits and host bits.

-• Subnet mask bits and IP address bits have a one-to-one association.
+• Subnet mask bits and IP address bits are in a one-to-one relationship.

-• The first subnet mask bit relates to the first IP bit, the second subnet mask bit relates to the second IP bit, and so on til the last bit.
+• The first subnet mask bit corresponds to the first IP bit, the second subnet mask bit corresponds to the second IP bit, and so on until the last bit.

-• If the subnet mask bit's value is 1, the related IP bit belongs to the network address.
+• If the subnet mask bit is 1, the corresponding IP address bit is part of the network address.

-• If the subnet mask bit's value is 0, the related IP bit belongs to the network address.
+• If the subnet mask bit is 0, the corresponding IP address bit is part of the network address.

 • Subnet mask bits are written from left to right.